 - Soft Sand: Down to 16psi

 It seems obvious, but don’t just try and get through by the skin of your teeth.
-Sure your Subaru Outback has 8.7 inches of ground clearance, but even so, you don’t want to risk you and your car’s safety.
+Sure your Subaru Outback has 8.7 inches of ground clearance, but even so, you don’t want to risk your and your car’s safety.
 Remember to take it slowly and use your car’s controls effectively.
-For example, your trusty Subaru Outback’s symmetrical All-wheel drive and X-Mode assist you with applying the right balance of torque to each wheel in order to deliver an expert driving experience.
+For example, your trusty Subaru Outback’s symmetrical All-wheel drive and X-Mode assist you with applying the right balance of torque to each wheel to deliver an expert driving experience.

 Best Car to Get Started With 4WDing?
 Try the Subaru Outback

 If you’re starting with off-roading and want to ease into the sport—investing in a Subaru Outback is an excellent way of learning all the techniques without having to worry about the more complex gearing—all you need to do is hold the steering wheel.